-We need treatments not just vaccines….
+We still need treatments as well as vaccines….

 A Dearth of Effective COVID-19 Treatments